rotaready/moment-range/README.md

 const rangeAllTime = moment.range(null, null);
 ```

+*Note:* Dates and moment objects both use a timestamp of 00:00:000 if none is
+provided.
+To ensure your range includes any timestamp for the given end date,
+use `.setHours(23,59,59,999)` when constructing a Date object, or
+`.endOf('day')` when constructing a moment object.

 ### Attributes

 You can access the start and end moments of the range easily enough: